 Activism comes in many shapes and sizes:

-- You can be an author of books about veganism and animal rights like Colleen Patrick-Goudreau.
+- You can be an author of books about veganism and animal rights like the amazing Colleen Patrick-Goudreau.

 - You can become a speaker and spread the message while speaking on stages in front of people like James Aspey.